The Polynomial Stein Discrepancy for Assessing Moment Convergence: Polynomial Stein Discrepancy

 \subsection{Goodness-of-fit Test}

 For the goodness-of-fit test based on PSD, we will be testing the null hypothesis $H_0$: $Q=P$ against a \textit{composite} or \textit{directional} alternative hypothesis.
-The form of the alternative hypothesis depends on $P$, but we show in Section \ref{ssec:moments} that in the Bernstein-von Mises limit $H_1$ is that the first $r$ moments of $Q$ do not match the first $r$ moments of $P$.
+The form of the alternative hypothesis depends on $P$, but we show in Section \ref{ssec:moments} that for Gaussian P(a suitable assumption under the Bayesian big data/Bernstein-Von-Mises limit), $H_1$ is that the first $r$ moments of $Q$ do not match the first $r$ moments of $P$.
 Achieving high statistical power for these moments is important, as described in Section \ref{ssec:moments}.

 Observe that \eqref{ustat} is a degenerate U-statistic, so an asymptotic test can be developed using $[\tau(x)]_k = \mathcal{A}P_k(x)$.

 \begin{corollary}[\citet{jitkrittum_linear-time_2017}] Let \( Z_1, \ldots, Z_{J} \) be i.i.d. random variables with \( Z_i \sim \mathcal{N}(0, 1) \).
 Let \( \mu := \mathbb{E}_{x \sim Q}[\tau(x)] \) and \( \Sigma_r := \text{cov}_{x \sim r}[\tau(x)] \in \mathbb{R}^{J \times J} \) for \( r \in \{P,Q\} \).
 Let \( \{\omega_i\}_{i=1}^{J} \) be the eigenvalues of the covariance matrix \( \Sigma_p = \mathbb{E}_{x \sim p}[\tau(x) \tau^{\top}(x)] \).
 Assume that \( \mathbb{E}_{x \sim Q} \mathbb{E}_{y \sim Q} \Delta^2(x, y) < \infty \).
 Then, the following statements hold \begin{enumerate} \item Under \( H_0 : Q=P \),